vsquicciarini/madys/docs/source/available_filters.rst

 Available filters
 =====

+More than 250 photometric filters are currently available in ``MADYS``.
 The full set of filters that can be currently handled by the ``SampleObject`` class is reported in the Table below and accessible by calling the function :py:func:`info_filters`:

 .. code-block:: python